 Disappointed with his unsuccessful efforts to implement his reformist agenda at Lake Forest, Richard resigned in December 1906.
 His short term had made a lasting mark, turning a socially divided college with elite students living in fraternity housing and students on scholarship living on campus, into a fully residential institution.
 Later presidents of Lake Forest would follow Harlan's lead.
 Though history has vindicated Richard Harlan's legacy, at the time his separation from the school was bitter.
 Thanks to his father, however, he was not unemployed: he would be appointed head of the "George Washington University Movement," as President Needham's efforts to raise much-needed funds were called, at the university where his father taught and his brother James Harlan and cousin James Cleveland received law degrees.
-According to historian Tinsley Yarbrough, "the justice's hand in the school's choice was clearly evident."30 wrote.
-Harlan will receive "world-wide honor as a prime factor in the establishing of a national university in the capital of the United States."
-The French ambassador praised the endowment campaign, offering encouragement to Richard Harlan; "The George Washington University cannot hesitate and has no choice-it will become famous and be of use to the country as a nursery of magistrates, statesmen, and diplomats."
-Such lofty goals, such grandiose visions.
+According to historian Tinsley Yarbrough, "the justice's hand in the school's choice was clearly evident."30

+The students were welcoming of Dr. Harlan: "The University is most fortunate in securing the assistance of one so well fitted for this work," the student newspaper wrote.
+Harlan will receive "world-wide honor as a prime factor in the establishing of a national university in the capital of the United States."31 The French ambassador praised the endowment campaign, offering encouragement to Richard Harlan; "The George Washington University cannot hesitate and has no choice-it will become famous and be of use to the country as a nursery of magistrates, statesmen, and diplomats."32 Such lofty goals, such grandiose visions.
 When the prophesies were not fulfilled, however, the well-connected, wealthy benefactors turned away from the struggling school.
 Only the most dedicated stuck by.